Baby shower

-A baby shower is a party of gift-giving to celebrate the delivery or expected birth of a child or the transformation of a woman into a mother.
+A baby shower is a party to celebrate the delivery or expected birth of a child.
+Practices vary greatly by culture, but it is often a rite of passage that celebrates through giving gifts and spending time together.
+While the term baby shower is commonly associated with US and Canadian traditions, similar traditions exist across cultures.

 Etymology

-The term shower is often assumed to mean that the expectant mother is "showered" with gifts.
-A related custom, called a bridal shower, may have derived its name from the custom in the 19th century for the presents to be put inside a parasol, which when opened would "shower" the bride-to-be with gifts.
-Alternatively the term possibly denotes a "first showing" of the new baby to the wider family and circle of friends, although the baby shower is usually held before the birth of the baby.
+The term shower is often assumed to mean that the expectant parent is "showered" with gifts.
+A related event, called a bridal shower, may have derived its name from the custom in the 19th century for the presents to be put inside a parasol, which when opened would "shower" the bride-to-be with gifts.

 Description

-Traditionally, baby showers are given only for the family's first child, and only women are invited, though this has changed in recent years, now allowing showers being split up for different audiences: workplace, mixed-sex, etc. Activities at baby showers include gift-giving and playing themed games.
+Traditionally, baby showers are given only for the family's first child, and only women are invited to party, though this has changed in recent years, with baby showers being mixed-sex or taking place in the workplace.
+Smaller showers, or showers in which guests are encouraged to give only diapers or similar necessities, are common for subsequent babies.

+Activities at baby showers include gift-giving and playing themed games.
+Giving gifts is a primary activity.
 Baby shower games vary, sometimes including standard games such as bingo, and sometimes being pregnancy-themed, such as "guess the mother's measurements" or "guess the baby".
-These games help the close friends attend the shower bond with the mother and enable the new family to say thanks ahead of time, figuring out who is willing and able to help them with the challenges of bringing up.

 According to etiquette authority Miss Manners, because the party centers on gift-giving, the baby shower is typically arranged and hosted by a close friend rather than a member of the family, since it is considered improper for families to beg for gifts on behalf of their members.
-However, this custom varies by culture or region and in some it is expected and customary for a close female family member to host the baby shower, often the baby's maternal grandmother.
+The pregnant mother, as well as her mother and mother-in-law, and any sisters and sisters-in-law are commonly considered too closely related to properly host a baby shower, but a more distant family member, such as a cousin, might be accepted.
+However, this custom varies by culture or region and in some it is expected and customary for a close female family member to host the baby shower.

+Timing

+Pre-birth baby showers may be held late in the pregnancy, but not usually during the last few weeks, in case of a preterm birth.
+Many cultures do not have pre-birth celebrations.
 When a baby shower is held after a baby's birth, an invitation to attend the shower may be combined with a baby announcement.
-In the US, if a baby shower does not happen before the arrival of the baby, a sip-and-see party or other similar events can be organized after the birth.

 Gifts

-Guests bring small gifts for the expectant mother.
+Guests may bring small gifts for the expectant parent.
 Typical gifts related to babies include diapers, blankets, baby bottles, clothes, and toys.
 It is common to open gifts during the party; sometimes the host will make a game of opening gifts.